The Flare Path’s Bakerloo Bimble

 They saw Albion endeavouring to destroy their Emanations.”

-Having subdued the mood with that sizeable slab of Blake, I feel it’s my duty to conclude our trip with something uplifting.
+Having dampened the mood with that sizeable slab of Blake, I feel it’s my duty to conclude our trip with something uplifting.

 The first baby born on the London Underground was born here at Elephant and Castle, the Bakerloo’s southern terminus (at present), on May 13, 1924.
 Behind a human screen formed by helpful city typists, Mrs Daisy Britannia Kate Hammond gave birth to a baby girl.
 Named Marie Ashfield Eleanor, rather than Thelma Ursula Beatrice Eleanor or Jocelyn – two suggestions from wags in the Press – the new arrival secured Lord Ashfield, chairman of the Underground, as a godfather.
 A statement made to the newspapers by the honorary dad, suggests he was no dewy-eyed sentimentalist: